jensendarren/machine-learning-with-python/README.md

 Open up the [Distributions Examples](/examples/Distributions.ipynb) notebook.

 **Uniform Distribution** Has a flat constant probability of any value occouring.
+So the probability function would also be a flat line accross the range of the values.
+Outside of these values the line (probabilty) would be 0.